swapnali-34/QA-Portfolio/05-SQL/README.md

 ## Practice-Queries.sql

-A collection of practical SQL queries for hands-on practice.

-The queries include:

-- SELECT
+Contains SQL queries and QA validation exercises covering:

-- WHERE
+- SELECT and WHERE
 - ORDER BY
 - DISTINCT
-- LIKE
-- IN
-- BETWEEN
+- LIKE, IN and BETWEEN
-- LIMIT
 - Aggregate Functions
-- GROUP BY
+- GROUP BY and HAVING
+- JOINs
+- Subqueries
+- NULL and Empty Value Checks
+- Duplicate Record Detection
-- HAVING
+- Date Validation
 - String Functions
-- Date Functions
+- CASE-based Validation
-- Subqueries
+- Data Quality Checks
-- JOINs
+- Business Rule Validation

 ---